-I became further inspired by various Pictish and Celtic stone carvings found in Scotland, as well as ancient manuscripts, and incorporated these into my own designs.
+I became further inspired by various Pictish and Celtic stone carvings found in Scotland and incorporated these into my own designs.

-The Aberlemno Sculptured Stones, a series of 5 standing stones found in the village of Aberlemno, Angus has been a great influence on my work, in particular the Aberlemno 2 stone, found in Aberlemno Kirkyard.
-The stone features a Celtic cross inscribed with knotwork and keywork designs, the latter which my Pictish Key designs are based on.
-My Celtic Spiral design is also based on the central spiral of the cross.
+The Aberlemno Sculptured Stones, a series of standing stones with Pictish carvings found in the village of Aberlemno, Angus has been a great influence on my work.
+The Aberlemno 2 cross-slab, featuring a Celtic cross inscribed with knotwork and keywork designs influenced my Celtic Spiral design, which is based on the central spiral of the cross.

-Continuing with the Pictish theme I set to work experimenting with Ogham text in my designs.
+Continuing with the Pictish theme I set to work experimenting with Ogham text.
 Ogham is an early medieval alphabet used to write Old Irish.
 This is the earliest known text to be discovered in Orkney, an example of which was found inscribed on a spindle-whorl following an excavation at Buckquoy, Birsay in 1970.